stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 ![Print head at display at 200°](/images/posts/2019-06-02-set-up-ender3/02.jpg)

 Time to load filament.
-I purchased a [MIKA3D three pack (black, white, and red)](https://amzn.to/2YZKwPs) from Amazon for around $30 when I used the online 5% off coupon.
+I purchased a [MIKA3D three pack (black, white, and red) (#Ad)](https://amzn.to/2YZKwPs) from Amazon for around $30 when I used the online 5% off coupon.
 I'm going to start with red, because I want all my 3D printer upgrades (that I will print using the 3D printer) printed in red and give me a cool black and red theme.

 {UPDATE: I changed my mind.
 I'm printing all upgrades in black to make them appear more like default accessories.}